Heidge/holbertonschool-csharp/csharp-text_based_interface/README.md

 ### 2. In Store

-With our classes defined, let’s create our storage class.
+With our classes defined, letâ€™s create our storage class.
 Create a class called JSONStorage.
 JSONStorage should define:

 - Properties:
   - objects - dictionary where keys are \<ClassName>.\<id> and values are the objects